 - Try the world’s longest escalator on Hong Kong Island, the Central Mid-Levels Escalator, which is in fact an 800 m long escalator system.
 Hong Kong Island is hilly and has therefore plentiful outdoor covered escalators and travelators.

 - Have dim sum for breakfast or lunch.
 Dim sum are the traditional, tiny Chinese tapas pieces arriving at the table in conventional bamboo steamer baskets.

 - Shop at Nathan Road, the renowned 3.6 km (2.2 miles) thoroughfare in Kowloon.
 It is a vivid street abounding with shops, restaurants and street vendors.
 Whether you are after electronics, fashion, watches or jewellery, you will find it here.

 - Visit the Jade Market, the Temple Street Night Market, the Ladies’ Market or some other of the numerous Hong Kong markets for odd finds.

-- Take the Peak Tram from 1888 up to Victoria Peak to get the most breathtaking view of the Hong Kong skyscrapers.
+- Take the Peak Tram from 1888 and travel up to Victoria Peak to get the most breathtaking view of the Hong Kong skyscrapers.
 The 7-minute ride to the very top is a jaunt with the steepest funicular railway in the world.